NEWSFLASH

 - 1 gal. reseable bags (to put the items in)

-In addition, we will accept a limited number of other items.
-If you would like to assist, please reach out.
-Items such as warm caps and gifts cards (suggest $20) to local fast food places for a warm meal are especially appreciated.
+Donations of cash to purchase gifts cards (suggest $20) to local fast food places for a warm meal are especially appreciated.

 Importantly, we will work to visit sites after every flood to check on people and replace items.
 This is also a good way to build trust.
 We partner with PATH San Diego and others to connect people when they are ready to available services.
 Our many programs know the Riverbed very well.
 We know most of the people living in the Riverbed by name.
 We have adapted our weekly mapping efforts to collect information about the location of each encampment.
 Because of this, we are best equiped to make this effort.
 But we need you!